Sweet Corn Soup with Bacon and Potatoes

 4 strips bacon

-• Remove the bacon to a plate covered in a paper towel and discard all but one tablespoon.
-Once it has cooled, chop the bacon into small pieces and separate out a tablespoon or so for garnish.
+• Remove the bacon to a plate covered in a paper towel and discard all but one tablespoon for bacon fat.
+Once it has cooled, chop the bacon into small pieces for garnish.

 • Meanwhile, add the onions to the soup pot and cook on low until softened, about 7 to 10 minutes.